 The Bridge Project

 The Bridge Project is a collaboration between DF/HCC and the Koch Institute, designed to bring bioengineering, advanced cancer science, and clinical oncology together to solve today’s most challenging problems in cancer research and care.
 Through seed funding for collaborative research teams comprised of both MIT and DF/HCC investigators, the Bridge Project fosters interdisciplinary studies that wed new tools and methods from engineering-based disciplines with advances in cancer biology together with translational expertise of clinical oncologists.
-Our plan is to raise and deploy a minimum of $50M of innovative investment into transformative target areas over 5 years.

 The Bridge Project is designed to reach beyond existing individual networks to establish ties between unmet clinical needs and technological solutions that have not traditionally been connected.
 Along with the potential for fundamentally new insights into cancer research, the Bridge Project addresses the substantial challenge in “bridging” a significant divide–in scientific language, experimental approaches, and traditional expertise.
 Through this program, catalytic financial supports will jumpstart pilot cross-disciplinary, cross-institutional, multi-investigator research.